 I can’t believe I’m actually writing this post.
 Jeremy Clarkson was fired (his contract was not renewed) this week because he punched a producer of the show Top Gear.
 If you need a refresher on the details, you can read the BBC statement here.
 I am a longtime fan of Top Gear (since 2004), but I can’t condone Jeremy’s actions.
-He is brilliant but also quite rubbish again.
+He is brilliant but also quite rubbish in real life.
 The BBC isn’t like a TV network in the US, they are funded by tax dollars and can’t allow inappropriate things like this to happen while being funded by the government.
 After Jeremy is let go from the BBC, it is expected that the other hosts James May and Richard Hammond will also leave.
-Therefore questioning the future of the show that is the most watched factual programme in the world.
+Therefore questioning the future of the show that was the most watched factual programme in the world.

 You may already know that Jeremy Clarkson resurrected TopGear in 2002 from a sleepy little car review show and turned it into one of the biggest TV show franchises ever.
 I discovered TopGear many years before it was broadcast on US TV while on a quest to find all the Eddie Izzard TV appearances. (of whom I was fascinated with at the time) After seeing Eddie’s appearance on a dvd recording of TopGear, I looked up the show online.
 I spent about half of my day at work the next day watching TopGear clips on YouTube.
 The first episode I remember was Series 7, episode 3.
 The one where they take a Ford GT40, a Ferrari and a Pagani (panini) Zonda to Paris and almost get them stuck in a parking garage on their way to shoot some scenic car p#rn on the Millau bridge.